Leave and claims

 Of those 4 figures, the highest amount will be used to calculate the long service leave payment.

-For example, Jane has worked in the community services industry for 7.5 years and can make a claim for long service leave as she has worked more than 7 years since the commencement of the scheme.
+Jane has worked in the community services industry for 7.5 years and can make a claim for long service leave as she has worked more than 7 years since the commencement of the scheme.

 Jane’s payment is calculated on the highest of the average of her ordinary weekly wages per below calculations: